ellysh/video-game-bots/InGameBots/example.md

 All these parameters are underlined by the red color on the Memory Viewer screenshot.

 What new we have known about the player's parameters from this inspection?
 First of all, size of the life parameter equals to two bytes.
 It means that you should specify the "2 Byte" item of the "Value Type" option in the main window of Cheat Engine if you want to search the life parameter.
 Also you can see that some of the parameters have [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to four bytes.
 For example, let us consider the mana parameter at the 04FC0492 address.
 You can check with calculator that the 04FC0492 value is not divided to 4 without a remainder.
-It means that you should unselect the "Fast Scan" check-box in the main window of Cheat Engine to find unaligned parameters.
+It means that you should deselect the "Fast Scan" check-box in the main window of Cheat Engine to find unaligned parameters.

 This is the screenshot of the Cheat Engine window with the correct configuration: